Neko-Box-Coder/runcpp2/README.md

 ## 🏃‍♂️ runcpp2

-A cross-platform tool that can let you run any cpp file as a script, just like python!
+A cross-platform tool that can let you run any c++ file as a script, just like python!

 Run c++ files anytime, anywhere.